Letter 4019: You complain of both my delays and my silence.

 You excuse yourself for your long silence.

-Hilary, bishop of Rome, to our beloved brothers the bishops of the various provinces of Gaul, greetings.
+Hilary, bishop of Rome, to our beloved brothers the bishops of Africa, greetings in Christ.